IWSLT/IWSLT.github.io/_pages/2026/shared-tasks/voice-cloning.md

 * **Speaker Similarity:** This measures how well the output matches the source speaker’s voice characteristics.
 This is computed as the cosine similarity between speaker embeddings.
 * **Speech Quality:** Naturalness, intelligibility, and absence of artifacts are assessed using objective quality metrics.

+## Expression of Interest

+Although it is not required, it is highly recommended to fill out the [expression of interest form](https://forms.office.com/e/PYgKd2gFTr) once you decide to participate in the Cross-Lingual Voice Cloning Track to help the organizers anticipate the effort and resources required for evaluation.
+Looking forward to your participation! :)

 ## Organizers